Get the Recipe

 I prepared several batches of my own poached shrimp, using the dry brine and the start-cold cooking method, testing a true court bouillon against just water and citrus juice, as well as comparing shrimp cooked shell-on and shelled.

-Just as Kenji found in his tests, the shrimp cooked in a court bouillon are more flavorful than just water and citrus and in this case that flavor held even after dipping them in cocktail sauce.
-In the case of shrimp cocktail, court bouillon is your best bet.
+Just as Kenji found in his tests, I found that the shrimp cooked in a court bouillon were more flavorful than those cooked in just water and citrus.
+In this case, that flavor held even after they were dipped in cocktail sauce.
+In the case of shrimp cocktail, a court bouillon is your best bet.

-I also found that shrimp poached shell-on in a court bouillon absorb less flavor than shelled ones, so in this case, you're going to want to shell your shrimp before you cook them.
-Still, the shells have flavor and we can use them to make the court bouillon even more rich.
+I also found that shrimp poached shell-on in a court bouillon absorb less flavor than shelled ones, so you're going to want to shell your shrimp here before you cook them.
+Still, the shells have flavor, and we can use them to make the court bouillon even more rich.